Firstly no one is going to look as effortlessly cool as Grant.

 My first tailor back in the late 90s was Italian.
 His son is a cloth merchant in Soho.
 He said British cloth is higher quality then Italian when I asked what’s better.
 BUT the first cloth he recommended for my 1st bespoke suit (for my cousin Sophia’s wedding) was a super 100 worsted.

 It was summer.
 The day of the wedding was 32C°.
 I knew nothing back in those days so I followed “the expert’s advice”.
 Never wear black unless one is an undertaker, security personnel or going to a funeral.
 Or all three.
 Never trust any tailor or cloth merchant who recommends black for a suit by the way.

 (Below) Flannel sent by my Italian client double breasted suit.
 Ready in 3/4 weeks.
 Very fine flannel.
 Quality not as good as English flannel in my opinion.
 He didn’t like the shades of the flannels I posted him.
 His choice of course but it’s twice as expensive as the Dugdales samples I sent.

 The neckwear is a Foularino.
 Neckerchiefs or bandanas don’t sit as well across the neck the way Grant folded the cloth.

 LISTEN TO THE PODCAST

-The full interview with John Williams from The Bond Closet about To Catch a Thief is available to listen in the player below or on iTunes, Stitcher or Spotify.
+The full discussion about the style of To Catch a Thief is available to listen in the player below or on iTunes, or Spotify.
 Don’t forget to leave a review on your smart phone.
-Please give Sajid from Niven Tailors a follow on Instagram and hit him up if you’re interested in getting the Cary Grant look.
+These show notes are by Sajid from Niven Tailors, please give him a follow on Instagram and hit him up if you’re interested in getting the Cary Grant look.